Is It Safe To Take Bactrim While Breastfeeding?

 1. How long will it take for Bactrim to leave my system?

 Bactrim contains trimethoprim and sulfamethoxazole.
 The half-life (time needed for the medication to reduce to half the original dose) of trimethoprim is about eight to ten hours, and that of sulfamethoxazole is ten hours.
-However, people with renal issues may show elevated half-lives for both.
+However, people with renal issues may show elevated half-lives for both, and the drug may take a few days to clear from their system.
 Doctors may adjust the medication dosage if you have these issues (4).

 2. Will Bactrim decrease my milk supply?